 With such affection did Anchises' shade reach out (if we may trust our greatest muse) when in Elysium he saw his son.

 We note the stipulation of verse 26: “if we may trust our greatest muse” refers to the description offered by Vergil of the affectionate encounter between Anchises and Aeneas in Book 6 of the Aeneid.
 This verse constitutes the first, albeit indirect, reference to Vergil in the poem since the disappearance of Virgilio in Purgatorio 30.
 In Purgatorio 30, in recounting the moment of his loss, Dante refers to the Latin poet as “Virgilio dolcissimo patre” (Virgilio sweetest father [Purg.30.50]).
-Thus, true to the dialectical terza-rima texture of this poem, ever spiraling forward and back, the arrival of a new father, Cacciaguida, elicits from Dante the memory of the father whom he has lost, now remembered as “nostra maggior musa”.
+Thus, true to the dialectical terza-rima texture of this poem, ever spiraling forward and back, the arrival of a new father, Cacciaguida, elicits from Dante the memory of the father whom he has lost, now remembered as “nostra maggior musa”: our greatest poet.

-The heaven of Mars is the heaven of the bloodline: of the lineage, of ancestry, of the family — root, branch, and tree.
+The heaven of Mars is the heaven of the bloodline: of lineage, of ancestry, of family — root, branch, and tree.
 Cacciaguida’s first words to Dante are “o sanguis meus” — “O blood of mine” (Par.
-15.28) — and canto 16 begins with Dante’s celebration of his family lineage, his “nobiltà di sangue” (nobility of blood [Par.
-16.1]).
+15.28) — and canto 16 begins with Dante’s celebration of his family lineage, his personal and individual “nobility of blood”: “nobiltà di sangue” (Par.
+16.1).

 Poscia mi disse: «Quel da cui si dice tua cognazione e che cent’anni e piùe girato ha ’l monte in la prima cornice, mio figlio fu e tuo bisavol fue: ben si convien che la lunga fatica tu li raccorci con l’opere tue.» (Par.
 15.91-96)